 All flights.
-All accommodation, transport and meals in Turkey.
-Services of the leaders.
-Please note: Drinks, tips, Turkish entry visa (currently $20) and items of a personal nature such as travel insurance, are not included.
+Transport, accommodation and all meals in Turkey.
+Services of your leaders.
+Entrance fees to national parks.
+Please note: Drinks, tips, and items of a personal nature such as travel insurance, are not included.

-UK return flights are from London Heathrow, Manchester*, Edinburgh* or Birmingham* to Trabzon, via Istanbul, returning from Kars, also via Istanbul.
-A similar routing is also available from most major European Airports*.
+UK flights are from London Heathrow to Trabzon, via Istanbul, returning from Agri, via Istanbul, to London Heathrow.
+The same routing is available from Manchester, Birmingham or Edinburgh* but does involve a night in Istanbul on the return journey.
 Other indirect routes from regional UK Airports* are available.

 *These routes may incur a supplement.